AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 ##### Important considerations when implementing localization support

 * Localization is limited to ID-based asset calls and cannot be used on path-based asset calls.
-Therefore, when calling videos with locale, it must be called as company/assetID; no full path to the video.
+Therefore, when calling videos with a locale, they must be called as company/assetID with no full path to the video.
 You cannot use `RTMP` with localization because that method is for use with path-based video calls only.
-* You cannot use a Mixed Media Set that contains a single video when localeMap is active, otherwise the call to the contents of the set fails.
-To work around this issue, you can add a single video to an Adaptive Video Set.
+* You cannot use a Mixed Media Set that contains a single video when localeMap is active; otherwise, the call to the contents of the set fails.
+To resolve this issue, you can add a single video to an Adaptive Video Set.
 Then, add the Adaptive Video Set to a Mixed Media Set.
 * Certain requests are not localized, such as requests for the contents of an Adaptive Video Set.
 Therefore, if you intend to use Adaptive Video Sets with localization, place the Adaptive Video Set within a Mixed Media Set.
 Then, call the set into a Mixed Media viewer with the `locale=` parameter.

 ## Image Renderer {#image-renderer}

 The Image Renderer page establishes default settings for delivering Image Sets from image-rendering servers.
 Settings are available in these five categories (see the Image Server page itself for detailed descriptions of the settings):

 * **[!UICONTROL Catalog Management]**: These settings determine how Adobe Dynamic Media Classic and the catalog file interact.
-Adobe Dynamic Media Classic Render Server URL calls are made to the catalog, which in turn calls to deliver images from the server.
-Change these settings only with the assistance of an Adobe Dynamic Media Classic support person.
+Adobe Dynamic Media Classic Render Server URL calls are made to the catalog, which in turn delivers images from the server.
+Change these settings only with the assistance of an Adobe Dynamic Media Classic support team member.

 * **[!UICONTROL Session Attributes]**: These settings establish error parameters, the URL for relative image URLs, and whether object overlapping is permitted.